 Why You Should Consider Donating Blood

-Illinois currently has less than one day's blood supply for all patients.
+Illinois currently has less than three days' blood supply for all patients.
 By donating blood, you can help patients who:

 - Have a blood disorder